2020 Botswana–Namibia border killings: Killings

 At approximately 11pm on 4 November 2020, brothers Tommy Nchindo, Martin Nchindo, and Wamunyima Nchindo, and their cousin Sinvula Munyeme were killed by anti-poaching forces of the Botswana Defence Force at Sedudu on the Chobe River at the Botswana–Namibia border.
-Relatives of the deceased said that they were not poachers, but that they were fishermen and that they were unarmed.
+Their relatives said they were not poachers, rather unarmed fishermen.

 Aftermath

 The incident challenged diplomatic relations between Botswana and Namibia and began a long term escalation of the debate over BDF practices at the Botswana–Namibia border.
 Following the incident, President Mokgweetsi Masisi of Botswana and President Hage Geingob of Namibia spoke over the telephone to discuss a joint investigation, and Geingob received the family of the deceased at the state house.
 Geingob condemned the shoot-to-kill policy and supported the position that the men killed were innocent civilians.
 The diplomatic aspects of the incident were complicated by the site of the killings at Sedudu, which had been the subject of an intense border dispute 21 years prior.
 In response to the killings, anti-Botswana protests took place in Namibia cities including Windhoek and Katima Mulilo.

 The government of Botswana announced an inquest into the killings in November 2021.
 Namibian Lives Matter criticised the action, arguing that it should instead be brought to trial as a murder case under the High Court of Botswana.
 Presiding officer Taboka Mopipi ruled in January 2022 that the killings were an act of self-defence after determining that the men killed were the first to shoot.
 Namibian Lives Matter's leader Sinvula Mudabeti condemned the ruling, describing it as a "miscarriage of justice", arguing that no weapons were found at the scene.
 New allegations were made by the Namibian government in December 2021 that the men killed were forcibly abducted from Namibian territory by the BDF and taken Botswana to have them killed, though this point was conceded by the Namibian government at the conclusion of the inquest.
-Namibia’s Standing Committee on Foreign Affairs, Defence and Security launched its own investigation of BDF activity on the Chobe River in July 2022.
+Namibia's Standing Committee on Foreign Affairs, Defence and Security launched its own investigation of BDF activity on the Chobe River in July 2022.